I’m applying to IMSA and I can’t take the SAT because of COVID-19 restrictions. What should I do?

 IMSA also offers a wide range of clubs and co-curricular activities from our State Champion Chess team to K-Pop Club.
 There is truly an opportunity for every student to get involved in something they’re interested in.
 Students are also welcomed and encouraged to charter new clubs to continue to provide opportunities for involvement and leadership.
 View a full list of clubs and organizations here.

 How does IMSA promote diversity, equity, and inclusion on campus?

 In order to make IMSA feel like home for everyone, we have adopted a Diversity Plan for students and staff at the Academy.
-The entire plan can be found here.
 It is important that community members be effective at interacting across cultures, which is essential to IMSA’s vision of “igniting and nurturing creative, ethical scientific minds that advance the human condition”.
 IMSA’s diverse cultural groups also include the political orientations, statewide regional cultures, and the multiplicity of beliefs, ideas, and visions that are critical to fostering an educational environment where students, faculty, and staff exchange ideas freely, encourage critical thinking and reexamine their personal perspectives.
 While a student is at IMSA, they can expect to engage in educational opportunities and discussions regarding diversity, equity, and inclusion.
 Students who have a passion for equity work have the opportunity to become Peer Multicultural Educators, where they work with our Director of Equity and Inclusion to create, facilitate, and implement educational opportunities surrounding diversity and inclusion for their peers.

 Are there research or internship opportunities available?